-This prenatal breastfeeding class in Edmonton area can be a one on one session or a group class (with a couple of your friends) all in the privacy of your own home.
-Larger groups can also be held in a hall type setting here in Edmonton, Alberta.
+This prenatal breastfeeding class in Terrace area can be a one on one session or a group class (with a couple of your friends) all in the privacy of your own home.
+Larger groups can also be held in a hall type setting here in Terrace, BC.
 In this two hour class, I hope to get you excited to breastfeed your baby and set you up to be ready for the early days after delivery.
 This prenatal breastfeeding class entails what to expect at delivery, the first few days after birth, with emphasis on how to initiate successful breastfeeding and establish a full milk supply.

 Private class for you (partners are very welcome to join). $145 incl. tax.

 Group class for up to 4 expectant moms (partners are welcome to join). $185 incl. tax.

 Upcoming classes in the Terrace area see "Blog and Upcoming Classes" at top of webpage.

 **Discounts applied to home consults for those moms who attended my prenatal breastfeeding class.**

 No need to try and make it to an appointment with a hungry baby, I will come to you.

 Typically a consult is approximately 1.5-2hrs.
 I will do a history and physical assessment of mother and baby as well as watch a feed.
 Then we can come up with the best plan to achieve your breastfeeding goals.